Essential Practices for Quality Assurance and Control In Construction

 7. Efficient Supplier and Material Management:

-• Establish clear lines of communication with suppliers to ensure that all deliveries are made on time and the product that is provided is up to code with the quality assurance codes.
+• Establish clear lines of communication with suppliers to ensure that all deliveries are made on time and that the product provided meets the quality assurance codes.

-• Regularly check up on the stocked inventory to ensure that there are no issues and if there are any issues with the inventory provide the necessary repair or management needed.
+• Check up on the stocked inventory regularly to ensure that there are no issues.
+If there are any issues with the inventory, provide the necessary repairs or management.

 8. Continuous Improvement: